 Your odds of winning exponentially increase with representation by a qualified DUI attorney.

 We highly recommend that you contact an experienced DUI attorney to advise you around your best course of action.
 These hearings are not hopeless if you have the proper support and representation.
-We have helped clients win countless hearings with widely varying circumstances.
-Our DUI law firm does not charge our clients extra to handle these hearings.
-If we are representing you for your DUI criminal case, the DOL hearing is part of the service we provide.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.